 Parking or driving vehicles on grass or Athletic fields is strictly prohibited.
 If staff and supply vehicles need to be driven to the site to unload equipment or supplies, the Chicago Park District may consider granting a Chicago Park District Vehicle Pass so that the vehicles may legally access service roads, subject to Chicago Park District approval.

 Parking provisions are not included in the issuance of any Chicago Park District Special Event Permit.
 However, public parking is available at parking lots and designated street parking throughout the parks.
-For more information on parking lots, please contact the Department of Park Services at (312) 742-5369.
+For more information on parking lots, please contact the Department of Revenue at (312) 763-6710.

 Picnic level 3 or higher, Athletic level 1 or higher, all Corporate levels and the Festival/Performance permits allow amplified sound.
 Amplified sound can be added to Picnic levels 1 and 2 for an additional fee of $150.
 All requests for amplified sound must be approved by the Chicago Park District.
 Amplified sound must be directed away from residences and must comply with section 11-4-2800 through 11-4-2920 of the Chicago Municipal Code.
 The proposed location of the sound system, direction of sound and location of all speakers must be identified on your Site map.